A. N. M. Hamidullah

-A. N. M. Hamidullah (1919-1994) was the first governor of Bangladesh Bank, the central bank of Bangladesh.
+A. N. M. Hamidullah (1919-1994) born in village somospur, in Srinagar of Munshiganj (formerly Bikrampur) district was the first governor of Bangladesh Bank, the central bank of Bangladesh.
 He served during 1972–1974.

 Hamidullah's wife was killed in 1971 in an attack by the Pakistani Army.

-He is born in Gazaria, Munshiganj.
+Early life

+In 1919, he was born in the village called Somospur, in Srinagar upazila of Munshiganj (former Bikrampur) district.
 In 1971, Hamidullah was the managing director of Eastern Banking Corporation.
 His entire family was killed by Pak Army when they were attempting to leave Dacca by country boat during no-curfew hours.
 Hamidullah, who was not with them, is reportedly in state of shock.